elijah629/how-much-of-som-is-ai/README.md

 I then pipe them all into a KMeans model, train it a few (10 billion) times.

+## DIY

+Place `JOURNEY=` in `.env` to fetch devlogs, or use the provided `devlogs.data` file.

 ## WASM

 For demo purposes, this crate has been ported to WASM and a static site where you can run the AI detection model on your own text.
-Compile the demo wasm it yourself with:
+Compile the wasm demo yourself with:

 ```sh